asuengineering/pitchfork/README.md

 ### Version 1.0

 - Initial stable deployment of the theme.
-- Includes `theme.json` support of all blocks from accompanying Pitchfork Blocks plugin.
+- Includes `theme.json` support for all blocks from the accompanying Pitchfork Blocks plugin.
 - Contains native support for color from the ASU palette wherever appropriate.
 - Allows customization of margin/padding around each block as appropriate.
-- Includes improvments to the following core blocks to support elements of the brand standard:
+- Includes improvements to the following core blocks to support elements of the brand standard:
   - `paragraph` supports the lead paragraph class.
   - `headings` include options to highlight an individual word within the text.
   - `buttons` include options for all supported button sizes and colors.